celsoRodrigues/CTM-infra/README.md

 This repo is for CTM-infra:<br/>
 Here you will find all files to create an EKS cluster in terraform.<br/>

+#ISSUES:<br/>
+- Access needs to be reviewed, due to the lack of time I used a privileged user to build this cluster
+- Some providers need kubectl installed, This makes terraform build the stack in 2 stages instead of one.
+- The ingress controller used could be helmified.
+- pipeline available only for code deployment

 - Permissions:<br/>
 The AWS CLI user needs the necessary permissions to build this project.
 For production a restriction guide is advised here(https://github.com/terraform-aws-modules/terraform-aws-eks/blob/master/docs/iam-permissions.md) for EKS, but additional permissions might be needed.